Mohanavadivel-git/caasworkshop/lesson3.3.md

 ### Verifying Results

-7. In the Openshift web console, [in the Python project, go to Applications->Pods](https://api.oc.local:8443/console/project/springboot-hello-world/browse/pods).
+7. In the Openshift web console, [in the Spring project, go to Applications->Pods](https://api.oc.local:8443/console/project/springboot-hello-world/browse/pods).
 Selecting the Pod with a "Running" status and click the terminal tab.

 8. In the Openshift terminal, confirm the mount path defined in the yaml file exists